schibsted/copyfield/README.md

 ### Reset the counter and remove a column

-Remove the file with the index counter:
+Remove the file with the overview of the current progress:

-    rm index.txt
+    rm progress.txt

 In `psql`: